-As you learn to use Excel, you might find that your graphs only work in certain situations.
-Pie charts and bar graphs have their place, but sometimes a line graph is the easiest way to get your point across.
+As you learn to use Excel, you’ll find that different graphs work well in different situations.
+Pie charts and bar graphs have their place, but sometimes a line graph is the best graph to get your point across.

 Line graphs are great if you want to show growth trends or track data across multiple time periods.
 However, they don’t work as well with percentages or large data sets.
 Here’s how to make a line graph in Excel.

 How to make a line graph in Excel

 If you’re ready to get started, select your data first.

 1. Line graphs feature two axes so make sure that you’re highlighting at least two columns.